MickLuypaerts/chip8Emu/readme.md

 [ ] Opcodes
 [ ] let user choose Hertz
-[ ] Fix weird passing functions between Chip8 and TUI [ ] Fix Bug in decode.go where we assign the PC for the TUI with setEmulatorInfo() but don't update it when we Skip
+[ ] Fix weird passing functions between Chip8 and TUI

 # Opcodes list
 [X] 0NNN